Skip to content

 Validation and support for seamless adoption

 Adding new hemolysis assessment tools doesn’t have to mean disrupting your workflow.
-We offers flexible validation plans and on-site specialist support to minimize downtime and reduce demand on your staff.
+We offer flexible validation plans and on-site specialist support to minimize downtime and reduce demand on your staff.

-Whether your program is establishing a new protocol or strengthening an existing one, we helps ensure plasma-free hemoglobin testing fits smoothly into your workflow.
+Whether your program is establishing a new protocol or strengthening an existing one, we help ensure plasma-free hemoglobin testing fits smoothly into your workflow.

 01